-- Put at least one litter box on every level of your house. - Make the area where she has been eliminating aversive to her by covering it with upside down carpet runner or aluminum foil, or by placing citrus-scented cotton balls over the area.
+Put at least one litter box on every level of your house.

-OR
+Cut off access to the area where she has been inappropriately urinating.

 Put a litter box in the location where your cat has been eliminating.
-When she has consistently used this box for at least one month, you may gradually move it to a more convenient location at a rate of an inch per day.
+When she has consistently used this box for at least one month, you may gradually move it to a more convenient location at a very slow rate, one inch per day.